-The processing of applications for energy loans pureurant to this Part VI will be governed by the procedures, instructions and guidelines promulgated by the authority pursuant to \S 1.3 of these rules and regulations.
-If the executive director determines that the applicant and the application for an energy loan meet the requirements of (i) the Act; (ii) the rules and regulations set forth in this Part VI; and (iii) the applicable procedures, instructions and guidelines promulgated pursuant to \S 1.3 of these rules and regulations, he may issue on behalf of the authority a ioan commitment to the applicant with respect to such energy loan, subject to the applicant with respect to such energy loan, subject to the applicant with respect amount, term and interest rate or rates on any energy loan and such ether forms, conditions and requirements as the executive director decms necessary or appropriate shall be set forth in the loan commitment issued by the authority with respect to such commitment issued by the authority with respect to such commitment issued by the
+The processing of applications for energy loans pursuant to this Part VI will be governed by the procedures, instructions and guidelines promulgated by the authority pursuant to § 1.3 of these rules and regulations.
+If the executive director determines that the applicant and the application for an energy loan meet the requirements of (1) the Act, (11) the rules and regulations set forth in this Part VI, and (111) the applicable procedures, instructions and guidelines promulgated pursuant to § 1.3 of these rules and regulations, he may issue on behalf of the authority a loan commitment to the applicant with respect to such energy loan, subject to the applicant with respect to such energy loan, subject to the approval or radification thereof by the authority board.
+The original principal amount, term and interest rate or rates on any energy loan and such other terms, conditions and requirements as the executive director deems necessary or appropriate shall be set forth in the loan commitment issued by the authority with respect to such energy loan.